-You will no longer qualify for oxygen service from VISN 17 VA program when move outside the coverage area.
+You will no longer qualify for oxygen service from VISN 17 or VISN 22 VA program when move outside the coverage area.
 Patients moving outside the VA coverage area should contact the VA immediately with a new address and telephone number.
 This will allow the VA to create a temporary coverage moving order for equipment, travel support and/or temporary (30 Days) oxygen coverage at the end destination.
-Do not move the equipment without prior VA and/or Mid-Cities Home Medical consent.
+Do not move with the VA equipment without prior VA and/or Mid-Cities Medical consent.

-See page 5 for VA contact phone numbers.
+See pages 6-7 for VA contact phone numbers.